illinois-cs241/assignment-docs/savvy_scheduler.md

 **You should use the priority queue that we provided to help you complete this part of the lab.**

 To complete this lab, you must implement the six comparator functions and eight scheduler functions (and one optional one) defined in `libscheduler.c`.
-These functions are self-descriptive, but a full function outline for each function is provided for you in the SVN files.
+These functions are self-descriptive, but a full function outline for each function is provided for you in the file.
 These functions will be utilized by the green threading library (Check out the section on Gthreads below).

 You might want to understand how scheduler works.
 So we put a detailed explanation in the bottom of this webpage.